Gil-SP/Calendar-Application/client/README.md

 bcryptjs: A library for hashing passwords.
 It's used for securely storing user passwords by hashing them before storing in the database.

 jsonwebtoken (jwt): A library for creating and verifying JSON Web Tokens.
-It's commonly used for user authentication and authorization.
+It's commonly used for user authentication and authorisation.
 cookie-parser: A middleware for parsing cookies in incoming HTTP requests.

 dotenv: A zero-dependency module that loads environment variables from a .env file into process.env.